kimatron/dive-in/README.md

 * Advanced features like real-time chat functionality.
 * Social media integration for sharing blog posts or travel content.
 * Implementing a comprehensive search functionality.

+# BUGS

+Page not loading css styling when DEBUG is set to False.
+Can't figure out why.
 ```bash

 ## Project Planning